Inside The Bizarre, Often Hilarious World Of Instagram Husbands

 The video portrays the extreme: Wives who have turned their husbands into personal photographers — or, as one of the characters bemoans, "human selfie sticks" — solely for the purpose of capturing the perfect Instagram photo.
 And although the scenarios are exaggerated, they're hilarious, because they're sometimes scarily true.

-But while you'd think being an Instagram husband is a thankless, gruelling job, for those that we talked to, it's (surprisingly) not that bad.
+But while you'd think being an Instagram husband is a thankless, grueling job, for those that we talked to, it's (surprisingly) not that bad.

 Who Are The Instagram Husbands?